G-symmetric spectra, semistability and the multiplicative norm: -symmetric spectra

+Using that the definition of the $n$-th latching space of a morphism only depends on the first $n$ levels of the source and the first $n-1$ levels of the target, we can inductively apply factorizations in the model categories $\mathscr{M}_n$ to obtain spectrum level factorizations of the form \begin{enumerate}[(i)] \item $f=p\circ i$, where $i$ is a cofibration and $p$ is an acylic fibration. \item $f=p'\circ i'$, where $i'$ has the property that all latching maps $\nu_n[i']$ are acyclic cofibrations in the respective $\mathscr{M}_n$ and $p'$ is a fibration.
+In particular, by Lemma \ref{lem:acy}, such an $i'$ is an acyclic cofibration. \end{enumerate}

+The lifting properties then follow from Lemma \ref{lem:lift}, once we see that every acyclic cofibration $f$ has the property that each latching map $\nu_n[f]$ is an acyclic cofibration in $\mathscr{M}_n$.
+For this we factor $f=p'\circ i'$ as in item (ii) above.
+Since $i'$ and $f$ are weak equivalences, so is $p'$.
+Since $f$ is in particular a cofibration, it follows that $f$ is a retract of $i'$ (cf. \cite[Prop.
+3.2.4]{HSS00}), which proves the claim.

-Finally, the statement about right properness follows directly from the definition, since weak equivalences and fibrations are defined levelwise and the pullback is computed levelwise.
-The same argument works for left properness, but one first has to note that all components $f_n$ of a level cofibration $f$ are cofibrations in the respective model structure $\mathscr{M}_n$.
-This is a consequence of the strong consistency condition, since it guarantees that $(-)\wedge _{\Sigma_m}\mathbf{\Sigma}(\underline{m},\underline{n})$ preserves cofibrations.
-The $n$-th level of a cofibration $f$ is the finite composition of pushouts of $\nu_m[f]\wedge _{\Sigma_m}\mathbf{\Sigma}(\underline{m},\underline{n})$ for $m\leq n$ (cf. Section \ref{sec:latching}) and hence a cofibration in the model structure $\mathscr{M}_n$.
-Therefore, the resulting model structure on $G$-symmetric spectra is left proper, too, and the proposition is proven. \end{proof}
+Finally, the statement about right properness follows directly from the definition, while for left properness one first has to note that the strong consistency condition implies that all components~$f_n$ of a level cofibration $f$ are cofibrations in the respective model structure $\mathscr{M}_n$. \end{proof}